 Have you come across a situation where uninstalling a software leaves its Service or driver entries in the registry, and Windows tries to load them at every boot, fails and logs the error to the System Event log at every startup?
 Here is how to delete a service which is leftover in Windows.
 Instructions apply to Windows XP through Windows 10.

+This post tells you how to remove an orphaned service using the registry, SC command-line or using Autoruns.
 Before proceeding further, create a System Restore point and/or a complete Registry backup.

 - View Dependents of a Service

 - Delete a Service in Windows

 When you remove a service, others that depend upon the service would fail to start, returning error "System error 1075 has occurred.
 The dependency service does not exist or has been marked for deletion.".
 So, it’s advisable to first check if there are any dependents.